094459/newsletter-oss-projects/README.md

 **s3-fast-list**

 [s3-fast-list](https://aws-oss.beachgeek.co.uk/3k6) is a rust based tool that concurrently list Amazon S3 bucket with ListObjectsV2 API.
 Check out the README for use cases as to when s3-fast-list is going to help you out (against existing options you have) (#184)

+**service-screener-v2**

+[service-screener-v2](https://aws-oss.beachgeek.co.uk/3ol) Service Screener is a tool for AWS customers to analyse their AWS accounts against best practices for architecture.
+It provides an easy-to-use report with recommendations across various areas like cost optimisation and security, highlighting quick fixes that are cost-effective and downtime-free.
+Service Screener checks environments against the Well-Architected framework and other standards, such as the Foundational Technical Review and Startup Security Baseline, offering a comprehensive, stylish report that's cost-free and easy to understand, often running within minutes.
+Check out the README for lots of examples and explainer videos. (#190)

 **stree**